 Experience the adrenaline rush of jumping from a plane at 12,000 feet for a fraction of the price at iFly Indoor Skydiving at Universal CityWalk (100 Universal City Plaza).
 Book individual or group flights, and prepare to fall in love with the feeling of floating on air.
 Discounts for booking multiple flights.
 Teens under 18 will need a parent/guardian waiver.

 4. Trapeze Lessons at TSNY Los Angeles

 Learn to flip and fly through the air with trapeze lessons at TSNY Los Angeles at the historic Santa Monica Pier (370 Santa Monica Pier).
-From individual classes to Intensive Flying Workshops, ages 12+ just need a waiver from parents/guardians to enjoy the thrill (and fitness benefits) of learning to leap through the air.
+From individual classes to Intensive Flying Workshops, students ages 12+ just need a waiver from parents/guardians to enjoy the thrill (and fitness benefits) of learning to leap through the air.
 Classes available on both weekdays and weekends.
 You can share classes with friends and save 10% on purchases of 10 or more sessions.

 5. Martial Arts History Museum

 Learn about the role that the martial arts have played in the role of numerous Asian cultures, including China, Japan, Korea, Thailand, and the Philippines with a visit to the Martial Arts History Museum in Burbank (2319 W. Magnolia Blvd).
 Exhibits are designed by artists from the Walt Disney Company, DreamWorks, The Simpsons and more.
 Open Thursday-Sunday 11am-6pm.